-Advertisement-

 - Advertisement -

-Since making landfall on September 7, 2024, Typhoon Yagi has wreaked havoc across northern Vietnam with winds reaching speeds of up to 126 mph.
+Since making landfall on September 7, 2024, Typhoon Yagi wreaked havoc across northern Vietnam with winds reaching speeds of up to 126 mph.
 The death toll has risen to 233, and rescue operations continue in the mountainous regions heavily impacted by the strongest storm to hit Vietnam in 30 years.

 Flash floods and landslides have obliterated entire communities and inflicted severe damage on essential infrastructure.
 As the country grapples with the damage, international aid is flowing in.
 However, recovery efforts are challenged by ongoing storms and rising river levels.

 In Lao Cai province, the small village of Lang Nu was entirely washed away by floodwaters, resulting in 48 fatalities and leaving 39 residents unaccounted for.
-The damage to access roads has complicated rescue operations; the heavy machinery needed for search and recovery efforts cannot reach the remote area.
+The damage to access roads complicated rescue operations; the heavy machinery needed for search and recovery efforts cannot reach the remote area.

 Mai Anh, a bakery owner from Hanoi, returned to her shop after seeking refuge at her parents’ home.
 She found over two feet of water still inside, rendering her inventory useless and her business operations unfeasible.